EliAndrewC/l7r/setting/l7r.md

 #### The written Yassa

 In recognition for his achievements, Kitsuki Tetsu has been given access to the Yassa.
-Although the "full written Yassa" is back in Karakoru and includes things like a listing of all titles of nobility and government positions, the actual legal regulations of the written Yassa seems quite thin.
+Although the "full written Yassa" is back in Karakoru and includes things like a listing of all titles of nobility and government positions, the actual legal regulations of the written Yassa seem quite thin.
 The Moto do not use the common law system employed by the rest of Rokugan, and there doesn't appear to be any supplemental written commentary or explanations of why the laws exist as they do.
 Contrast this with the sermon-like parables and explanations given by Soshi Saibankan in his rulings, which served as a model for how most Rokugani magistrates conduct themselves.

 What follows is intended to be a near-complete copy of the "partial" Yassa which Tetsu was given access to.
 Out-of-character notes appear in parentheses; the literal text of the Yassa is prefixed by > characters indicating that it's quoting the actual text.